Comparing LambdaCDM, wCDM, and w0waCDM models with DESI DR2 BAO: Redshift-Resolved Diagnostics and the Role of rd: DESI DR2 BAO Data and Covariance Reconstruction

 \subsection{DESI DR2 Observables and Redshift Bins}

-DESI DR2 provides four types of BAO observables:
+DESI DR2 provides four types of BAO observables

-These observables are reported across seven effective redshift bins, derived from a configuration-space analysis of galaxy clustering.
-Each observable includes its own measurement uncertainty.
-A summary of the redshift bins and available observables can be found in Table IV of Ref.~\cite{DESI:2025zgx}.
+reported across seven effective redshift bins, derived from a configuration-space analysis of galaxy clustering.
+Each observable is accompanied by its measurement uncertainty.
+A summary of the redshift bins and available observables is given in Table IV of Ref.~\cite{DESI:2025zgx}.
+For cosmological inference, we primarily employ the anisotropic pair $(D_M/r_d,\,D_H/r_d)$, consistent with the DESI likelihood construction and avoiding double counting with $D_V/r_d$.

+For clarity and completeness, we summarize here the subset of the DESI DR2 BAO dataset used in this work.
+We employ the anisotropic observables $(D_M/r_d, D_H/r_d)$ across seven effective redshift bins: $z = 0.295$ (BGS), $0.510$ (LRG1), $0.706$ (LRG2), $0.934$ (LRG3+ELG1), $1.321$ (ELG2), $1.484$ (QSO), and $2.330$ (Ly$\alpha$).
+The BGS bin provides only a $D_V/r_d$ measurement, while the remaining bins provide anisotropic constraints.
+To avoid double counting and maintain consistency with the DESI likelihood structure, we primarily use the $(D_M/r_d, D_H/r_d)$ basis, resulting in a total of 19 independent data points entering the likelihood.